seavor/todo-react/README.md

 ## Project Description

-This project was designed and built over the weekend as a showcase of my standing abilities, plus to serve as my introduction into ReactJS.
+This project was started with the intention of being designed and built over the weekend as a showcase of my standing abilities, plus to serve as my introduction into ReactJS & ES6.
 It was created using the [Create React App](https://github.com/facebookincubator/create-react-app) manager (CRA), so I could focus my attention on learning ReactJS and building the application, and less on build and local development tooling.
+Post-development notes can be found further below in [Summary](#summary).

 ### Design Inspiration
 - [My UX Wishlist for To-Do list apps](https://uxplanet.org/my-ux-wishlist-for-to-do-list-apps-d43f737817bd)